herjulf/coap/README.md

 </pre>

 Date/time and topic and payload is seen.
-The fcc23d0000003c14 in this case is the unique EUI64 address of the sensor.
+The fcc23d0000003c14 in this case is the unique EUI64 address of the sensor

 Command line options
 --------------------